History of the Rocky Mountain Quilt Museum

 The Rocky Mountain Quilt Museum was the dream of long-time Golden resident Eugenia Mitchell.
 She wanted her collection to be both seen by the public and preserved for the future.
 In 1981, a group of like-minded people came together, drew up bylaws, incorporated as a museum, and began fund raising for a site.
 In 1990, her dream became a reality with the opening of the museum at 1111 Washington Avenue in downtown Golden, Colorado, with Eugenia’s gift of 101 quilts from her private collection.

 In 1991, the museum received its first grant from the Jefferson County SCFD.
 Using all volunteer labor and funds from this grant, a museum-quality storage system was installed.
 The museum has grown steadily since its opening in one room containing the exhibit, the gift shop, and storage.
 In July 2009 the museum and gift shop moved into the historic 1909 Ashworth Building at 1213 Washington Avenue.
-The 6000-volume Sandra Dallas Library, the administrative office, and education department are located at 200 Violet Street in south Golden.
+Then in 2016, RMQM bought 2 units within the building at 200 Violet Street in south Golden, with the intention that someday the entire building would become a quilt complex.

 About our Founder